 Using the visual rule builder, you can easily add business logic and dynamic behavior to fit your business needs.
 For example, perform calculations automatically.
 This cuts down on manual timesheet entry and reduces human error.

 You can even configure your forms to track hours for individual projects.
 This is useful for managing contractor timesheets.

 In the example above, a user simply selects a project from the dropdown list, enters their timesheet hours, and the subtotal fields calculate automatically.

-You can also add conditional rules to make your workflows more efficient.
-For example, instead of having a VP review every submitted timesheet, you can create a rule that only routes timesheets over 40 hours.
+However, you may wish to add conditional rules to make your processes more efficient.
+For example, instead of having a VP review every submitted timesheet, you can create a pre-condition that only routes timesheets over 40 hours.